Winter Hats and Balaclavas, Headgear for Cold Weather

 Materials - polyester fleece or natural materials such as wool (merino wool is premium), shearling (sheepskin) or fur are very effective and should be chosen for maximum performance.

 Thinsulate - a brand name of synthetic insulation that is often found in hats and gloves.
-Thinsulate is effective and usually fairly inexpensive, preferable to acrylic for a similar price though less hard wearing.
+Thinsulate is effective and usually fairly inexpensive, preferable to acrylic for a similar price though a little less hard wearing.

 Cheaper hats are often made from acrylic which provides less warmth than those materials already listed and are more bulky when stored in a pocket or backpack.
 This might however be an advantage if you are wearing the hat for fashion purposes as you can still wear it even though it is not so cold without over heating.